Mask guidance divides parents heading into new school year

 But Dr. Karyl Rattay, director of the Delaware Division of Public Health, said there is no credible evidence masks are unsafe for children.
 She said the science is clear that face coverings have prevented the spread of COVID-19 in schools.

-“If we want to have kids in school this fall, and as many kids as we possibly can get into school, masks are a key component,” she said.
+“If we want to have kids in school this fall, and as many kids as we possibly can get into school, masks are a key component,” Rattay said.

 Amid the debate, there is also a push to get more older kids vaccinated.
 President Joe Biden has asked schools to host vaccine clinics for the those 12 and older, and states are also beginning to discuss whether to mandate that school employees either be vaccinated or undergo frequent testing for the coronavirus.